OAA Services Offered

 Service and Emotional Support Animal Policy (pdf)

 Service Animals are defined by ADA requirements as dogs that are individually trained to do work or perform tasks for people with disabilities.
-Examples of such work or tasks include guiding people who are blind, alerting people who are deaf, pulling a wheelchair, alerting and protecting a person who is having a seizure, reminding a person with mental illness to take prescribed medications, calming a person with Post Traumatic Stress Disorder (PTSD) during an anxiety attack, or performing other duties.
+Examples of such work or tasks include guiding people who are blind, alerting people who are deaf, pulling a wheelchair, alerting and protecting a person who is having a seizure, reminding a person with mental illness to take prescribed medications, or performing other duties.
 Service animals are working animals, not pets.
 The work or task a dog has been trained to provide must be directly related to the person’s disability.
 Dogs whose sole function is to provide comfort or emotional support do not qualify as service animals under the ADA.
+Service animals are working animals, not pets.
+The work or task a dog has been trained to provide must directly relate to the person's disability.
+Dogs whose sole function is to provide comfort or emotional support do not qualify as Service Animals under the ADA.
+While many service dogs wear vests to identify them as service animals, ADA does not require them to do so.

-Emotional support animals are prescribed to an individual with a disability by a healthcare or mental health professional to play an integral part of a person’s treatment process.
+Emotional support animals (ESA) are prescribed to an individual with a disability by a healthcare or mental health professional to play an integral part of a person’s treatment process.
 There must be an identifiable relationship or nexus between the disability and the assistance the animal provides.
 An emotional support animal does not accompany a person with a disability at all times.
+ESAs may not accompany a person to the University Center, to class, or to other campus buildings.
 However, the treatment occurs within the person’s residence and, therefore may be considered for access to University housing.

 Procedure to Request Emotional Support Animals

-- Once LSS has all necessary documentation, the Housing Office will be notified of the approved accommodation.
+- Once OAA has all necessary documentation, OAA will notify the Housing Office.

-- The Housing Office will then set-up a meeting with the residential student to discuss housing expectations for you and your emotional support animal.
+- The Housing Office will reach out to the student to discuss housing expectations for the student and their animal.